SystemsApproach/sdn/access.rst

    A Radio Access Network (RAN) connecting a set of cellular devices (UEs) to a Mobile Core hosted in a Central Office.

-The figure also shows the Mobile Core and set of base stations interconnected by a backhaul network.
+The figure shows the Mobile Core and set of base stations interconnected by a backhaul network.
 The technology used to implement this backhaul is an implementation choice—e.g., it could be ethernet-based or PON-based—but for our purposes, the important point